Bell Lax pioneered no win no fee arrangements for commercial disputes. If you lose, we lose, therefore we always fight for you.

 We are able to assist with aspects of will and probate disputes, even if a client does not wish to pursue a claim immediately.
 Whilst there is no time limitation for challenging fraudulent wills, if you wish to contest a will under the Inheritance Act you must act within 6 months of when grant of probate is given.
 A Court may overrule this time limit if there are exceptional circumstances.

 All parties are now required to consider mediation and/or a similar type of alternative dispute resolution which can be particularly appropriate and helpful in family situations.
 This can give the parties some additional time to reach an amicable settlement which can prevent the family pulling apart for good, if that is required.
 It can also help keep down the costs of these sorts of disputes, which can often otherwise be very expensive and result in the deceased's estate being rapidly diminished.

-Should you have an enquiry regarding a possible argument concerning a will, or the estate of a deceased relative or friend, please call Liam Owen on 0121 355 0011 for a free no obligation discussion regarding your legal dispute.
+Should you have an enquiry regarding a possible argument concerning a will, or the estate of a deceased relative or friend, please call Richard Kerry on 0121 355 0011 for a free no obligation discussion regarding your legal dispute.